jsdir/react-fields/docs/manual.md

 - show the different things inside rendercontext

 #### Reducing Boilerplate

+The schema can also contain presentation-specific options to cut down on boilerplate.

 Several methods are included to reduce the amount of boilerplate it takes to build forms `react-fields` lets you define field presentation options like titles, input components in the schema.
 This allows you to refactor similar fields into their own types.
 This is helpful for situations where many similar fields need to be rendered., with small enough difference.
 See the (accounting example) for boilerplate elimination.
 TODO: give an example of where you would actually use this information.